 Follow the steps below to schedule extract refreshes:

 In Tableau Cloud, navigate to the project containing your Salesforce content.

 Select the data source you want to refresh, click Actions, and choose Refresh Extracts...

 In the Create Extract Refresh dialog window, select the Refresh Type and Refresh Frequency, and click Create.

 You’re automatically subscribed to Salesforce workbooks and will receive notification emails every time the data is refreshed.
 If you want to update your subscription preferences, see Create a Subscription to a View or Workbook.

 Change permissions for projects, workbooks, and data sources

 After connecting to your Salesforce data, you can choose how users interact with the Salesforce project, workbooks, and data sources published on your site.
 Permissions are a great way to make sure the right users have access to the starter content and enable them to build workbooks of their own.
 For more information about configuring permissions on your site, see Permissions.

-With your Salesforce data sources, you can create new workbooks through web authoring in Tableau Online or use Ask Data to query and create visualizations automatically.
+With your Salesforce data sources, you can create new workbooks through web authoring in Tableau Cloud or use Ask Data to query and create visualizations automatically.